basharif/GUV-symmetry-breaking-analysis/README.md

 Shiva Razavi et al., Synthetic control of actin polymerization and symmetry breaking in active protocells. _Science Advances_ **10**, eadk9731 (2024).
 [DOI:10.1126/sciadv.adk9731](https://doi.org/10.1126/sciadv.adk9731)

 ## License
-Copyright © 2023 Bedri Abubaker-Sharif and Pablo A. Iglesias.
+Copyright © 2024 Bedri Abubaker-Sharif and Pablo A. Iglesias.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses/.
+This program is free software licensed under Creative Commons Attribution-NonCommercial 4.0 International.
+This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, for noncommercial purposes only.
+See terms here: [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)